 The New Development Bank (the Bank) was established on the signing of the Agreement on the New Development Bank (the Agreement) on July 15, 2014 by the Government of the Federative Republic of Brazil (Brazil), the Russian Federation (Russia), the Republic of India (India), the People's Republic of China (China) and the Republic of South Africa (South Africa), collectively known as the "BRICS" countries or founding members.
 The Agreement took effect on July 3, 2015 according to the notification endorsed by Brazil in its capacity as depositary.
-On September 16, 2021, October 4, 2021 and February 20, 2023, the People's Republic of Bangladesh (Bangladesh), the United Arab Emirates (UAE) and the Arab Republic of Egypt (Egypt), respectively, became new members of the Bank.
+On September 16, 2021, October 4, 2021, February 20, 2023 and May 19, 2025, the People's Republic of Bangladesh (Bangladesh), the United Arab Emirates (UAE), the Arab Republic of Egypt (Egypt) and the People's Democratic Republic of Algeria (Algeria), respectively, became new members of the Bank.
 The headquarters of the Bank is located in Shanghai, China.
 The Bank has established Africa Regional Center in Johannesburg, Americas Regional Office in Sao Paulo with a sub-office in Brasilia, Eurasian Regional Centre (ERC) in Moscow and Indian Regional Office (IRO) in Gujarat International Finance Tec-City.

-As at March 31, 2025, the Bank had eight member countries.
+As at June 30, 2025, the Bank had nine member countries.
 More details of member countries' paid-in capital are disclosed in Note 26.
-Additionally, the Bank's Board of Governors admitted two prospective members that will officially become member countries once they deposit their instruments of accession.
+Additionally, the Bank's Board of Governors admitted one prospective member that will officially become a member country once it deposits its instrument of accession.